jmsweng/remote-Si7021-CCS811/README.md

 Forked from seanauff's remote-Si7021-CCS811, some of the changes (ex. setting readings and readings_to_avg to both = 1) are somewhat hacky.
 Left that way to easily allow changes back to report time averaged measurements.

+Added code to add additional SGP30 sensor to the remote-Si7021-CCS811 code (remote-Si7021-CCS811-SGP30.ino) for sensor comparisons.

 ## Instructions

 ### Download code